NoriSte/ui-testing-best-practices/sections/generic-best-practices/use-your-testing-tool-as-your-primary-development-tool.md

 \* please note that the first and the second step could be inverted if you want to apply a strict TDD approach

 What are the most important advantages of doing that?
-- you avoid (almost) completely manually testing your app
+- you **avoid (almost) completely manually testing** your app
-- you leverage the speed of your testing tool, it fills the form at a blazing speed and let you save a lot of time
+- you leverage the speed of your testing tool, it fills the form at a blazing speed and let you **save a lot of time**
 - you don't have to write the test after you coded the form (again, TDD developers already avoid it) that, only at the first approaches, could seem an annoying task
-- you completely avoid putting some temporary state into your source code (input field default values, fake XHR responses)
+- you completely **avoid putting some temporary state into your source code** (input field default values, fake XHR responses)
 - you test your app directly with a real network response (remember that your app does not know that the network request is stubbed by the testing tool)
 - the test is relaunched every time you save the test file

-One more question: how can I leverage the existing Development Tools?<br>
+One more question: how can I leverage the **existing Development Tools**?<br>
 Well, you can do that in
 almost every testing tool but Cypress stands out for this kind of goal.
 Cypress has a dedicated Chrome user that's persisted across all your tests and all your projects.
 Doing so, Cypress allows